arthurmco/familyline-testbed/docs/object_guide.md

 # Object Guide

-This is a guide made for you that wishes to create a new object for Tribalia to render.
+This is a guide made for you that wishes to create a new object for Familyline to render.

 Please note that, for now, you'll have to patch the code for do it, but in the future, you will be able to do everything on this guide without it.